 I’ve drizzled mine with some caramel sauce, which made them extra indulgent.
 You can use your favourite caramel or fudge sauce, your own recipe or a store bought like I did.

-You can also use a traditional sugar glaze that I used in my other sweet roll recipe.
+You can also use a traditional sugar glaze or maple cream cheese icing that I’ve used in other sweet rolls.
 But if you prefer to leave them without any icing, they are perfectly delicious on their own!

 Making the cinnamon rolls